Ryan Adeleye

-Ryan Alexander Hezekiah Adeleye (ריאן אלכסנדר חזקיה אדלי; born April 28, 1987, in Elizabeth, New Jersey) is an American-Israeli professional soccer player who currently plays for Atlantic City FC in the National Premier Soccer League.
+Ryan Alexander Hezekiah Adeleye (ריאן אלכסנדר חזקיה אדלי; born April 28, 1987) is an American-Israeli professional soccer player who currently plays for Atlantic City FC in the National Premier Soccer League.

 Biography

 Early life

 Adeleye was born to Manny Adeleye and Lori Herzig, and is Jewish.
 His father is a Nigerian who converted to Judaism, while his mother is a Jew from Connecticut.
 Adeleye attended high school at Newark Academy, where he received all-state, all-conference, all-prep and all-county honors in soccer.

 College

 Adeleye attended Davidson College from 2005 to 2006.
 Afterwards, he transferred to the University of North Carolina where he was a member of the North Carolina Tar Heels men's soccer team.
 Adeleye's goal for the Tar Heels in a 2007 match against Duke earned him ACC player of the week.
 After college, Adeleye entered the 2009 MLS SuperDraft where he went undrafted.
 That same summer, Adeleye was named to the US men's squad for the 2009 Maccabiah Games in Israel.